ValgulNecron/kasuki/readme.md

     proofread the json file and continue to complete the not finished one.
   - [ ] Localisation for command — Working on it.
 Compare will be done later.
 Lazy to continue will need some help to proofread the json file and continue to complete the not finished one.
   - [ ] Rename function, structure, command name etc... so it makes more sense.
-Started lazy to continue
+Doing it should be good atm.
   - [ ] Add docs to every public function.
-(Run, Register and Autocomplete do not need this.)
+(Run, Register and Autocomplete do not need this.). started and clearly not finished.
   - [X] Logging

 - Anime submodule: